PaulBratslavsky/astro-actions-with-strapi-five/README.md

 });
 ```

-Now let's create a new folder in the `src` directory called `actions` and add `index.ts` file, and paste in the following code.
+Now, let's create a new folder in the `src` directory called `actions,` add the `index.ts` file, and paste it into the following code.

 ```ts
 import { defineAction, z } from "astro:actions";